Actindo-AG/Documentation/OfferCookbook/01_Introduction.md

 > [Info] You have to select the trigger to which you want to add a condition.

-1. See [Add a condition](../ActindoWorkFlow/Operation/02_ManageTriggers.md#Add-a-condition) for a general description.
+1. See [Add a condition](../ActindoWorkFlow/Operation/02_ManageTriggers.md#Add-a-condition) in the *Process Orchestration* documentation for a general description.

 2. Add a condition and configure the following settings: